3dgeo-heidelberg/etrainee/course/module2/05_vegetation_monitoring/05_vegetation_monitoring.md

+---
+title: "Vegetation change and disturbance detection"
+description: This is the fifth theme within the Satellite Multispectral Images Time Series Analysis module.
+dateCreated: '2021-04-06'
+authors: Adrian Ochtyra, Adriana Marcinkowska-Ochtyra
+contributors:
+estimatedTime: "1.5 hours"
+output:
+  github_document:
+    pandoc_args: "--wrap=none"
+---

 Vegetation change and disturbance detection
 ================

 In **[Theme 2](../02_temporal_information/02_temporal_information.md)**, we introduced various types of multitemporal data analysis.
-In this Module we put most emphasis on classification and **change detection**.Content of this Theme we’ll delve deeper into the latter.
+In this Module we put most emphasis on classification and **change detection**.
+Content of this Theme we’ll delve deeper into the latter.
 We will focus on different definitions of change types, explore various approaches and algorithms for detecting changes (such as disturbances or recovery) in vegetation, as well as on assessing the accuracy of the results.

 In this theme, you will learn about: